Cheerleading: 1980s to present

 The 1980s saw the beginning of modern cheerleading, adding difficult stunt sequences and gymnastics into routines.
 All-star teams, or those not affiliated with a school, popped up, and eventually led to the creation of the U.S. All Star Federation (USASF).
 ESPN first broadcast the National High School Cheerleading Competition nationwide in 1983.

-By 1981, a total of seventeen Nation Football League teams had their own cheerleaders.
+By 1981, a total of seventeen National Football League teams had their own cheerleaders.
 The only teams without NFL cheerleaders at this time were New Orleans, New York, Detroit, Cleveland, Denver, Minnesota, Pittsburgh, San Francisco, and San Diego.
 Professional cheerleading eventually spread to soccer and basketball teams as well.

+In March 2026, the late owner of the Memphis-based Varsity Spirit cheerleading corporation Jeff Webb was described by People as "the father of modern cheerleading."
+The New York Times noted Webb's dominant influence in the cheerleading industry as well, stating "For decades, he exerted broad control over competitive cheerleading.
+He created the camps where teams learned routines, the competitions where they performed and the governing bodies that set the rules.
+He even sold the pompoms and the uniforms that the teams used.
+The makeover for cheering that he set in motion was swift.
+Starting in 1984, just 10 years after he founded the company that would become Varsity Spirit, ESPN gave national exposure to competitive cheerleading by airing the National High School Cheerleading Championship."

 Cheerleading organizations such as the American Association of Cheerleading Coaches and Advisors (AACCA), founded in 1987, started applying universal safety standards to decrease the number of injuries and prevent dangerous stunts, pyramids, and tumbling passes from being included in the cheerleading routines.
 In 2003, the National Council for Spirit Safety and Education (NCSSE) was formed to offer safety training for youth, school, all-star, and college coaches.
 The NCAA now requires college cheer coaches to successfully complete a nationally recognized safety-training program.

 Even with its athletic and competitive development, cheerleading at the school level has retained its ties to its spirit leading traditions.
 Cheerleaders are quite often seen as ambassadors for their schools, and leaders among the student body.
 At the college level, cheerleaders are often invited to help at university fundraisers and events.

 Debuting in 2003, the "Marlin Mermaids" gained national exposure, and have influenced other MLB teams to develop their own cheer/dance squads.

+By 2004, Varsity Spirit reported earning an annual revenue of more than $150 million.
+In addition, the company also reported controlling 90 percent of the market which outfitted the United States' estimated 3.5 million cheerleaders.
+Varsity at this time also continued to manage the largest camps and the most prestigious competitions for scholastic and all-star cheerleaders.

 In 2005, overall statistics show around 97% of all modern cheerleading participants are female, although at the collegiate level, cheerleading is co-ed with about 50% of participants being male.
 Modern male cheerleaders' stunts focus less on flexibility and more on tumbling, flips, pikes, and handstands.
 These depend on strong legs and strong core strength.